johncclayton/Cacao/README.md

 TODO:
 0. Enable NAS shares
 0. Bring across SSH identity from H:/
+0. Copy across gitconfig.template so that the email / name is correct.
 0. Network discovery and file sharing, so P: L: F:

 0. Create Hyper-V network bridge (PowerShell?)